trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

-# Example using Trixi.jl
+# One dimensional dam brack

-As mentioned in the [Home](https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/) section of this documentation, `TrixiBottomTopography.jl` was initially developed to supplement package for the numerical solver [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) to enable the user to use real life geographical data for the bottom topography function of the shallow water equations.
+As mentioned in the [Home](https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/) section of this documentation, `TrixiBottomTopography.jl` was initially developed as a supplementary package for the numerical solver [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) to enable the user to use real life geographical data for the bottom topography function of the shallow water equations.

-In this section a one and two dimensional example is presented which uses the functionalities of `TrixiBottomTopography.jl` with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) to simulate a dam break problem.
+In this section a one  example is presented which uses the functionalities of `TrixiBottomTopography.jl` with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) to simulate a dam break problem.

-## One dimensional example

-The example file can be found [here](https://github.com/maxbertrand1996/TrixiBottomTopography.jl/blob/main/examples/trixi_dam_break_1D.jl).
+The underlying example file can be found [here](https://github.com/maxbertrand1996/TrixiBottomTopography.jl/blob/main/examples/trixi_dam_break_1D.jl).

-First all the necessary packages have to be included into the file.
+First, all the necessary packages have to be included into the file.
 ```julia
 # Include packages
 using TrixiBottomTopography